sjoerdk/idiscore/docs/index.rst

 IDIS core configuration
     All information needed by IDIS core to actually deidentify a DICOM dataset.
 Safe private tag definitions, the Confidentiality options to use, Pixel data definitions, and any custom additional options.
-A configuration

 IDIS core instance
     A specific version of the IDIS core library combined with a specific configuration.
 This can be deployed an used as is.